From Greek to Indian: Discovering Whether Feta Cheese Can Substitute for Paneer

 Paneer is nearly always cooked for the best results.

-Perhaps to understand this subject better, we need to consider each of these cheeses originates from and what they are typically used for.
+Perhaps to understand this subject better, we need to consider where each of these cheeses originates from and what they are typically used for.

 Feta is a Greek cheese, although it can be found in other Mediterranean countries such as Cyprus and Turkey.